"Market Intelligence for High-Geared Performance"

 With respect to propulsion, the market is bifurcated into ICE and electric.

-The electric segment is estimated to propel with the fastest-growing CAGR during the forecast period.
+The electric segment is expected to grow at the fastest CAGR during the forecast period.
 EVs rely heavily on software and digital systems for battery management, energy efficiency, and autonomous driving capabilities.
 Protecting these critical systems from cyber threats is essential for ensuring vehicle safety and reliability.
 Thus, the increase in EV sales is expected to directly contribute to the market's growth during the forecast period.

-In July 2022, DEKRA and VicOne, a subsidiary focused on vehicle security under Trend Micro Incorporated, partnered to offer collaborative solutions.
-They aim to assist automotive manufacturers and suppliers in adhering to new international regulations and standards in vehicle security.
+In July 2022, DEKRA and VicOne, a subsidiary specializing in vehicle security within Trend Micro Incorporated, partnered to offer collaborative solutions.
+They aim to assist automotive manufacturers and suppliers in complying with new international regulations and standards related to vehicle security.
 Leveraging their technical expertise and certification services, they support suppliers transitioning into the electric vehicle industry, ensuring efficient implementation and compliance with global security standards.

-Body Control & Comfort Systems Dominate Impelled by Incorporation of a Wide Range of Electronic Systems in Modern Automobiles
+Body Control & Comfort Systems Dominate the Market Due to the Incorporation of a Wide Range of Electronic Systems

 Categorized by application, the market caters to ADAS & safety systems, body control & comfort systems, infotainment systems, powertrain systems, and telematics systems.

-The body control & comfort systems segment grabbed the majority of the market share in 2023.
+The body control & comfort systems segment grabbed the majority of the market share in 2024.
 Modern automobiles are equipped with a wide range of electronic systems for body control and comfort, including lighting, climate control, power windows, and seat adjustments.
 The complexity and integration of these systems necessitate robust security measures to guard against potential vulnerabilities.
-This factor is slated to fuel the growth of the segment over the forecast timeframe.
+This factor is expected to drive the segment's growth over the forecast period.

 The telematics systems segment is estimated to expand at the fastest-growing CAGR during the forecast period.
 The advancement and deployment of automated and connected vehicles rely heavily on telematics systems for communication and data exchange.
-Fortifying these systems against cyber threats is critical to ensure the protection and dependability of autonomous and connected vehicles, which is slated to boost the growth of the segment over the forecast period 2024-2032.
+Fortifying these systems against cyber threats is crucial to ensure the protection and reliability of autonomous and connected vehicles, which is expected to drive the segment's growth over the forecast period of 2024-2032.

 Stringent Regulations for Vehicle Safety to Bolster Network Security Segment Growth